tc39/proposal-temporal/meetings/agenda-minutes-2019-01-08.md

         * MP: This sort of blocks on the modules question
     * Strategy for modules
         * DE: Apple, Google are both pushing for built-in modules outside TC39.
 There are GitHub comments I've read.
 Apple doesn't really have time to write the spec.
 And there are open questions about how polyfills, namespaces, etc., should work with built-in modules.
 I expect to see this come up at TC39.
 We could be a force on this, or we could go with the flow.
-        * PD: The questoin to me is, if we push for this / advance it as a good use case, hich I think it is, what are the chances of this getting blocked on built-in modules since there is always disagreement when we bring it up?
+        * PD: The question to me is, if we push for this / advance it as a good use case, which I think it is, what are the chances of this getting blocked on built-in modules since there is always disagreement when we bring it up?
 Because I think it's more important to get Temporal through than to hitch it to built-in modules, even though it is a perfect use case.
         * DE: The points of disagreement have been shifting.
 No one is really saying "no built-in modules", but people have specific concerns now.
 My feeling is that, Temporal is a proposal that polyfills really well.
 So one part is getting this shipped in browsers, and another step is getting API adoption.
 So, it would be OK if it takes a little longer to get into browsers if it gets high ecosystem adoption first with the polyfill.
 So this is an opportunity for us to be a champion of built-in modules.
         * PD: I think it makes sense.
 We should re-evaluate it in March and June.
         * MP: Is built-in modules on the agenda for January?